n6ls0n/learn-opengl-playground/README.md

 - How MSAA really works is that the fragment shader is only run once per pixel (for eahc primitive) regardless os how many subsamples are covered (by a triangle).
 The fragment shader runs with the vertex data interpolated to the center of the pixel.
 MSAA then uses a larger depth/stencil buffer to determine subsample coverage. the number of subsamples covered determines how much pixel color contributes to the framebuffer

-- From the example, since only 2 of the 4 samples were convered, half of the triangle's color is mixed with the framebuffer color
+- From the example, since only 2 of the 4 samples were covered, half of the triangle's color is mixed with the framebuffer color

 - The result is a higher resolution buffer (with higher resolution depth/stencil) where all the primitive edges now produce a smoother pattern